Donnelly Rhodes

-Henry Donnelly Rhodes (December 4, 1937 – January 8, 2018) was a Canadian actor, known professionally as Donnelly Rhodes.
+Donnelly Rhodes Henry (December 4, 1937 – January 8, 2018) was a Canadian actor.
 He had many American television and film credits, probably best known to American audiences as the hapless escaped convict Dutch Leitner on the soap opera spoof Soap and as Phillip Chancellor II on The Young and the Restless.
 Rhodes was well-known to Canadian audiences as Sgt.
-Nick Raitt in the CBC TV series Sidestreet (1975–1978) and as Grant "Doc" Roberts in another CBC TV series, Danger Bay (1984–1990).
+Nick Raitt in the CBC TV series Sidestreet (1975–1978), as Grant "Doc" Roberts in another CBC TV series, Danger Bay (1984–1990) and as Leo on Da Vinci's Inquest (1998-2005).
 He also starred as Doctor Cottle ("Doc") on Battlestar Galactica (2004–2009).

 Life and career

 Rhodes was born in 1937, although some sources say 1936, and raised in Winnipeg, Manitoba.
 He was a graduate of the National Theatre School of Canada.

 A large portion of Rhodes' career consists of guest-starring roles in American television.
-He appeared twice on Laredo: in 1965, he played Bob Jamison in Rendezvous at Arillo and played a lead role in "The Trap", an episode on The Alfred Hitchcock Hour.
-The next year, Rhodes was cast in The Would-Be Gentleman of Laredo as Don Carlos.
+He appeared twice on Laredo: in 1965, he played Bob Jamison in "Rendezvous at Arillo" and played a lead role in "The Trap", an episode on The Alfred Hitchcock Hour.
+The next year, Rhodes was cast in "The Would-Be Gentleman of Laredo" as Don Carlos.

 In 1966, Rhodes appeared as Red Eagle in the episode "Pariah" of the Universal Television series The Road West.
 The same year, he guest-starred on Dundee and the Culhane.
 He appeared in three episodes of the original Mission: Impossible (1966-1973 TV series), in the Season 3 episode, "The Freeze" (1968), in the Season 4 episode, "Mastermind" (1969), and in the Season 7 episode, "Ultimatum" (1972).
 He also played the main card player, Macon, who threatens the Sundance Kid (Robert Redford) in the opening scene of Butch Cassidy and the Sundance Kid (1969).

 In 1973, Rhodes co-starred in an episode of the sci-fi drama The Starlost (episode 12, 'The Implant People').
 He played Phillip Chancellor II in The Young and the Restless from 1974 to 1975, and from 1978 to 1981, he played escaped convict Dutch Leitner on Soap.